-Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking gets severely damaged.
+Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 The effect of dementia is so severe that it can interrupt or halt the everyday activities of an individual.
 Statistics regarding the prevalence and healthcare expenses of this mental concern demonstrate the graveness of the matter.

-According to World Alzheimer report, worldwide healthcare expenses on the treatment of different forms of dementia including Alzheimer’s disease will reach one trillion dollars this year.
-Statistics suggest that right now around five million people are living with dementia in the US and this number is projected to rocket to 14 million by 2050.
+According to the World Alzheimer’s Report, worldwide healthcare expenses on the treatment of different forms of dementia, including Alzheimer’s disease, will reach one trillion dollars this year.
+Statistics suggest that right now, around five million people are living with dementia in the US, and this number is projected to rocket to 14 million by 2050.

-In the conventional healthcare domain, dementia is not considered as a preventable medical condition.
-Therefore, most of the healthcare expenditure exhausted in this domain goes to researching the underlying reasons which lead to this disease and to set out its prevention measure.
+In the conventional healthcare domain, dementia is not considered a preventable medical condition.
+Therefore, most of the healthcare expenditure exhausted in this domain goes to researching the underlying reasons that lead to this disease and setting out its prevention measures.

 The fact that dementia is incurable makes it very vital to get oneself educated with all the factors that have been researched and studied for their role in increasing the chances of acquiring this mental illness in different forms.